Dorcastunmise/Captcha-test/READme.md

 Second, paste the following codes into your style.css file.
 Last, paste the following codes into your index.js file.

-That’s all, now you’ve successfully created a Dynamic Calendar App in HTML CSS & JavaScript. 🌱
+That’s all, now you’ve successfully created a Dynamic Captcha App with HTML CSS & JavaScript. 🌱